outreach

 • Check industry publications for frequent contributors

-Save as JSON in the client workspace:
+Save as JSON in the current working directory:

 [